leannaflower/csci3100_group22/kanban-web/documents/Design And Implementation Docume....md

 ## **1.1 Purpose**

-This document provides the technical design and implementation details of Group 22 Kanban-Based Project Management System.
-It describes the architecture, components, database schema, REST API, and development environment.

-This serves as a developer-oriented reference for:

-* maintaining code consistency
-* onboarding new contributors
-* supporting future extension (e.g., analytics, reporting, license enforcement)
+This Design and Implementation Document (FastAPI + MySQL version) describes the final architecture and implementation of the Kanban-Based Project Management System where the backend is fully implemented using FastAPI and MySQL.
+It is written for developers and course markers to understand how the system works end-to-end.

+It explains:
+* How the frontend, backend, and database interact
+* Key components and services
+* Data models, schemas, and API endpoints
+* Design decisions, trade-offs, and known limitations

 ## **1.2 Scope**

-In Scope (implemented or in-progress)
+The implemented system includes:

-* React-based frontend (Login, Register, Boards, Tasks)
+* React-based frontend with routing and authentication
-* Complete task CRUD operations
-* Drag-and-drop task movement UI (frontend)
-* License screen (UI implemented, backend TBD)
-* User authentication (frontend \+ backend endpoints stubbed)
-* Node.js \+ Express.js  backend with RESTful API
+* FastAPI backend with RESTful endpoints
-* MySQL database for tasks and users
+* MySQL database for users, boards, columns, tasks, and licenses
-* Dedicated API documentation and quick references
-* Context-based frontend state management (AuthContext, etc.)

-Out of Scope (not implemented yet, future enhancement)

-* Admin dashboard
-* Full reporting features (burnup, CFD, throughput)
-* Webhooks
+* JWT-based authentication
+* Licence key verification for protected features
+* Persistent Kanban board (CRUD + drag-and-drop)

+Out of scope / partially implemented:
+* Advanced analytics (full CFD/burnup/burndown)
-* Email notifications (SMTP)
+* Email notification integration
-* Attachments/exports
-* Full WIP rule engine
+* Rich role-based permission model (beyond basic roles)

 ## **1.3 Definitions, Acronyms, and Abbreviations**